We love a great chili recipe served with a chunk of cornbread and our favorite toppings.

 - 1 teaspoon oregano

-- Combine seasoning mixture with ground beef and mix until well combined.
+- Combine half the seasoning mixture with ground beef and mix until well combined.

 - Brown ground beef*, onions, and garlic until no pink remains.
 Drain any fat.
 Add beer and simmer until most of the liquid has evaporated.

-- Combine beef mixture and all remaining ingredients in a slow cooker.
+- Combine beef mixture and all remaining ingredients, including remaining seasoning, in a slow cooker.
 If desired slightly mash the whole tomatoes.

 - Cook on high for 4 hours or low 7-8 hours.
 Once cooked, remove the lid and let cool slightly before serving.